larsnolden/Toredux/README.md

-Simple todo App for learning purposes of redux
+Simple todo App to learn redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).